scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Enhance the speed of up to 3 creatures.
+Enhance the speed of up to 3 creatures you can see.
 Make a spellcasting roll, adding a terrible die for every creature targeted.
 On success, all creatures gain 3 to their move and sprint speeds, 4 to their max AP, and gain 2 superior dice to their Dexterity saves.
-When the spell ends all creatures make an exhaustion roll vs 2 bad dice and 1 terrible die, gaining 1 level of exhaustion on fail.
+When the spell ends all creatures make an exhaustion roll against 2 bad dice and 1 terrible die, gaining 1 level of exhaustion on fail.

-Add a proficiency die for every level above the 4th.
+Add a proficiency die for every level above 4th.

 ___
 #### Instigate